-In 1997, perchlorate, a contaminant derived from solid rocket fuel, was discovered in many of the active production wells within the OU.
+In 1997, perchlorate, a contaminant derived from solid rocket fuel, was discovered in many of the active production wells within the BPOU.
 This discovery had widespread impacts, primarily because traditional treatment methods were ineffective in removing perchlorate from the groundwater.
 The new discovery not only disrupted the design of the CERCLA remedy, but also shut down many of the existing treatment plants that had been operating for water supply purposes.
-In one case, a water purveyor's ("LPVCWD") complete water supply was shut down due to excessive concentrations of perchlorate that could not be removed by treatment facilities currently in place.
-This forced the water purveyor to buy alternative groundwater supply from neighboring water purveyors and supplemental imported water costing five times the cost of groundwater before the discovery of perchlorate.
+In one caseLPVCWD complete water supply was shut down due to excessive concentrations of perchlorate that could not be removed by the existing treatment facilities in place.
+This forced the LPVCWD to buy alternative groundwater supply from neighboring water purveyors and supplemental imported water costing five times the cost.